 Even though I was having mini blackouts, I was constantly dizzy and off-balance, had chest pains that felt like someone was kicking the inside of my ribs, and even really moderate exercise would cause me to lose total muscle control (which included bladder and bowel control), my mum still didn’t care.
 She’d just tell me to “get over it”.

-To make matters worse, when I told her I was having a colonoscopy (Gastroscopy, Colonoscopy, And The Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
+To make matters worse, when I told her I was having a colonoscopy (An Account Of The Gastroscopy, Colonoscopy, And Its Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
 That was the last straw.
 Up until that point, I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her because she’s really bad for my mental health.
 But I did it because she was still my mum, and she needed help.

 Enough was enough.
 I hung up on her when she dismissed my bowel cancer screening in the summer, and I’ve not talked to her since.
 She still hasn’t made any effort to ask about the results of my bowel cancer screening, and it’s been over 8 months now.
 That says it all about my mum.

-What makes this worse is that my nana (my mum’s mum) died of cancer, my uncle had cancer twice, and my mum herself had cancer a few years ago (After The Dust Has Settled: My Weekend With My Mum): You’d think she’d be a little more concerned or empathetic about such a situation.
+What makes this worse is that my nana (my mum’s mum) died of cancer, my uncle had cancer twice, and my mum herself had cancer a few years ago (A Weekend With My Mum: A Disgusting Society’s Ableism): You’d think she’d be a little more concerned or empathetic about such a situation.
 But no. Zero.
 Empathy.

 This wasn’t the first time I’d grown sick of my mum’s total lack of empathy, and gone through long spells of not talking to her.
 But given that this time it happened when I was going to be tested for bowel cancer, and the fact that my mum’s got, at best, 10 years before her cancer returns, you’d think she’d change her tune and show a little compassion.
 But no.